 - Migrated messages don't appear in users’ Gmail inboxes.

 - Folder information is removed from messages before they’re migrated, so they won’t have labels in Vault.

-- You must have Gmail enabled.
+- Target users must have the Gmail service turned on.

-- Next, authorize GSMME for your domain.
+- Next, authorize GWMME for your account.

 - Prepare the PST folder structure: